 You simply have to be a self-identifying care-experienced or estranged HE student to join the space.
 We don’t go by student finance definitions and we welcome all kinds care-experience: residential care, LA care leavers, supervision orders, kinship care, adoptees, etc. If you are studying in any kind of Higher Education (HE) and fancy joining us, we’d love to have you join us.

-Join the This Is Us community
+Join the online community

-Once you’re in the community, you can:
+Once you’re in the online social network, you can:

-+ chat with other students
++ chat with other students – dm or group chat

 + arrange meetups, organise games-nights, daytrips, holidays, etc